Skip to content

 Template showing key components of a test plan in the software testing life cycle

-Test Planning in STLC: How to Create an Effective Test Plan (2026)
+Test Planning in STLC: Step-by-Step Test Plan Template

 Test planning is the foundational phase of the Software Testing Life Cycle that defines scope, objectives, strategy, resources, and schedule for all testing activities.
 A well-crafted test plan reduces testing rework by 35%, ensures 90%+ requirements coverage, and aligns QA efforts with business goals.